 In fact, I didn’t even try to research whether it’s possible to do a Baidu search for comparisons between a certain resident of the 100 Acre Wood and a certain leader of a certain populous Asian nation.
 I

 t’s probably fine, but you never know.
 Update: I actually did search for “Winnie the Pooh and China” in Baidu.
 I got a blank page saying “No results found”.
 Yeah.

 On a day to day basis, however, China’s censorship is pretty invisible.
 Aside from when you want to check Facebook, of course.
 I really don’t think the government bats much of an eye at foreigners, unless you’re trying to rabble rouse.
 If you want to hear a lot of loud complaints about China’s government, go to an expat bar in Shanghai on a Saturday night.

 Even among Chinese people though, there doesn’t seem to be that much thought or fear of the government in day to day life.
 People grumble about the government here almost as much as they do anywhere else.
 Sometimes it seems as though bypassing all the many rules and regulations is a national sport.

 Though, based on my limited observations, I’d say 2020 has really boosted the image of the government in most Chinese people’s minds.
 People here read the news about the surge of Coronavirus cases, gun violence, social unrest, and the volatile economy in America.
 Sure, China may have its flaws, but at least it’s not as chaotic as the U.S. They may grumble about the regulations and internet censorship, but they accept it as a small price to pay for safety and social stability.

 So, Winnie the Pooh is not illegal in China.
 Direct comparisons between the President and the Bear are.
 But, you can still wear a Winnie the Pooh shirt or watch that crappy Christopher Robin movie all you want.
-The reality of Chinese censorship is more complex and stickier than the inside of a honey jar.
+The reality of Chinese censorship is stickier than the inside of a honey jar.